apexpl/apex_v1/docs/components/controller.md

 Every child controller created will extends this class, meaning must include the above methods with the same parameters.
 This allows you to define the standard process flow, while allowing each game to act differently.

+### Default Code

+Within the child controller, you may define a public property of `$default_code`, which is a BASE64 encoded string, and will be used as the default class of every child controller created.
+For an example of this, look at the */src/core/controller/notifications.php / http_requests.php* files.

 ## Child Controllers